lamadone/CourseProjectGettingAndCleaningData/Readme.md

 By doing this, I automatically dowload a zip file.
 After unzipping the file, we should have a directory named UCI HAR Dataset.

-Set the working directory to UCI HAR datasets.
 Don't change anything in this directory.

 The structure of the UCI HAR datasets directory are as follows: